12 Nursing Student Skills for Resume Writing: How to Make Your First Nursing Resume Stand Out

 6 Soft Skills for a Nursing Student Resume

-It may seem like hard skills are the most important for keeping your patients safe, but possessing soft skills is also vital for comforting and caring for them.
-Furthermore, these soft skills ensure you work well within a hospital team.
-As such, it’s important to include soft skills for a nursing student resume.
-This will help give healthcare employers an idea of what kind of nurse you are, how you treat your patients and coworkers and which values guide your actions.
+Hard skills are important for keeping patients safe, but possessing soft skills is also vital for comforting and caring for them.
+Including soft skills on your resume will give healthcare employers an idea of what kind of nurse you are, how you treat your patients and coworkers and which values guide your actions.

 1. Communication

-As a nurse, you must communicate all day, every day.
-Effective communication is key, whether with patients, families, doctors, nurses, nursing aides or managers.
-On your resume, mention your verbal communication skills, and especially note your patient interaction skills.
+As a nurse, effective communication is key, whether with patients, families, doctors, nurses, nursing aides or managers.
+On your resume, mention your verbal communication skills and especially note your patient interaction skills.

 2. Teamwork

 You will continually work in teams to accomplish patient goals in the healthcare environment.
-Hospitals don’t want nurses who have a hero mindset.
-Instead, they seek those who understand each team member’s role, for together, the team will improve patient outcomes.
-Healthcare employers want to know you are a contributing team member who fulfills your nursing role while also collaborating with those around you.
+Hospitals seek nurses who understand each team member’s role, for together, the team will improve patient outcomes.

 Nurses need a special blend of technical and soft skills.
 Explore these top 10 nursing characteristics & skills.